manhph2211/D-BETA/README.md

 ## :page_facing_up: Citation

-If you find this work useful :smiley:, please consider citing our paper:
+If you find this work useful :smile:, please consider citing our paper:

 ```bibtex
 @misc{pham2025dbeta,